 Perched five miles away from the Rocky Mountain National Park in Colorado, this historic hotel was the setting that inspired Stephen King’s best-selling novel The Shining after one evening spent in Room 217.
 The story may be fiction, but guests and employees at the 100-year-old hotel claim to hear a piano playing by itself in the hotel’s music room, the laughter of children on the fourth floor, and Room 217 is claimed to be haunted by a Ms. Elizabeth Wilson, a former housekeeper who was electrocuted during a thunderstorm.

-Boutique Hotel, Inn, Business Hotel
+Boutique Hotel, Inn, Spa Hotel

 The Logan Inn in New Hope, Pennsylvania is said to house spirits from the colonial era.
 As the story goes, during the Revolutionary War some of the dead were stored in the basement of the inn until a proper burial could be made for the soldiers elsewhere.
 One of these soldiers is said to haunt the grounds, and guests have also spotted spirits of both children and adults.
 Windows are also seen to open themselves up in the night.

-Spa Hotel, Business Hotel, Garden Hotel
+Business Hotel, Garden Hotel, Spa Hotel

 Known as “America’s most haunted hotel,” the Crescent Hotel in Eureka Springs, Arkansas was once a hospital and is now haunted by patients and doctors.
 Visitors have even claimed to spot the spirit of a pet, Morris the cat.
 The hotel hosts ghost tours every evening, some stories are told around the camp fire with a creepy midnight visit to the morgue.

-The Battery Carriage House Inn
+The Battery Carriage House, Charleston